 With a lump sum funeral plan, you pay the cash upfront and lock in the cost of your funeral.
 There are no extra costs applied.
 Even if prices rise over the years, the services covered in your package will still get provided.

-Making the payments over 12 months should also avoid any additional costs; you only pay the cover amount.
-This can vary between providers so double-check if there's a difference.
+Paying over 12 months should also avoid additional costs; you only pay the cover amount.
+This can vary between providers, so double-check if there's a difference.

 Not got a few grand up front?
-You can make monthly payments spread over 2-25 years and sometimes more.
+You can make monthly payments over 2 - 25 years and sometimes more.
 You still lock in the services you'll receive, but you’ll pay more than the original funeral value.

 You can spread the cost of your funeral over a long time, so it doesn’t feel like a massive expense.
-Lots of plans will still cover the full service, even if you don’t complete the full repayment term – check out the rules of the plan you’re interested in.
+Many plans will still cover the whole service, even if you don’t complete the entire repayment term – check out the rules of the plan you’re interested in.

 - It ensures members put your money into a trust fund or an insurance policy.

-- It has a code of practice and rules, giving you as a customer peace of mind.
+- It has a code of practice and rules, giving you peace of mind.

 Next, you need to consider the level of cover that you want.
 The more expensive policies give two or more limousines to the service, handle flower and charitable donations, and offer flexibility on service times and chapel of rest visits.
-How extravagant your coffin is will also be determined by your plan – real wood and brass handles don’t come cheap.
+Your plan will also determine how extravagant your coffin is – real wood and brass handles don’t come cheap!

 It's worth knowing that there are some things your policy won't cover.
 Items like doctor and coroner's fees, embalming costs, and some fees for burials don't get included.
-Someone is still going to need to stump up for these, so if you're worried, be sure to have some savings knocking around, too.
+Someone will still need to stump up for these, so if you're worried, be sure to have some savings knocking around, too.

 Also, check about transferring your policy.
-Usually, you nominate a funeral director when you take out your policy; if you move to a new house, you might need to transfer your plan.
-Some companies charge for this, while others don’t.
+Usually, you nominate a funeral director when you buy your policy; if you move to a new house, you might need to transfer your plan.
+Some companies charge a small administration fee for this, while others don’t.

-Without a pre-paid plan, you're a little less sure to get what you want at your funeral.
-Taking out a plan means you can choose hymns, readings, flowers, etc. To be sure you get these elements, you’ll need to have a good long chat with the people you expect to still be around after you’re dead.
+You're a little less sure to get what you want at your funeral without a pre-paid plan.
+Taking out a plan means you can choose things like hymns, readings, and flowers.
+To be sure you get these elements, you’ll need to have a good long chat with the people you expect to still be around after you’re dead.